...

 The key ingredient in miso soup is, of course, miso paste.
 Miso comes in various types; white miso (shiromiso) is lighter and sweeter, while red miso (akamiso) offers a more robust, salty flavour.

 The type of miso used can dramatically change the character of the soup, providing either a gentle, mellow taste or a bolder, more intense flavour.
+The broth, made from dashi, carries its own layer of umami, combining the subtle brininess of seaweed with the smoky depth of dried bonito flakes.

 This foundation gives the soup its signature savoury complexity, balanced perfectly by the delicate ingredients like soft cubes of tofu or rehydrated seaweed.
 Green onions add a slight sharpness, cutting through the richness of the miso and enhancing its layers of flavour.